microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/windowsupdates-azureaddevice-delete.md

 Delete an [azureADDevice](../resources/windowsupdates-azureaddevice.md) object.

-When an Azure AD Device is deleted, it is unregistered from the deployment service and automatically unenrolled from management by the service for all update categories, as well as removed from every [deploymentAudience](../resources/windowsupdates-deploymentaudience.md) and [updatableAssetGroup](../resources/windowsupdates-updatableassetgroup.md).
+When an Azure AD device is deleted, it is unregistered from the deployment service and automatically unenrolled from management by the service for all update categories, as well as removed from every [deploymentAudience](../resources/windowsupdates-deploymentaudience.md) and [updatableAssetGroup](../resources/windowsupdates-updatableassetgroup.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).